-- Act on Regulation of Energy Activities (Official Gazette nr 120/12, 68/18)19 regulates the establishment and implementation of the system of regulation of energy activities, the procedure for establishing a body for the regulation of these activities, as well as other issues of importance for the regulation of energy activities - Strategy of energy development of the Republic of Croatia until 2030 with a look at 2050 (Official Gazette nr 25/20)- represents a wide range of energy policy initiatives, which will strengthen security of energy https://narodnesupply, gradually reduce energy losses and increase energy efficiency, reduce dependence on fossil fuels, increase domestic production and use of renewable energy sources.
+- Act on Regulation of Energy Activities (Official Gazette nr 120/12, 68/18) regulates the establishment and implementation of the system of regulation of energy activities, the procedure for establishing a body for the regulation of these activities, as well as other issues of importance for the regulation of energy activities - Regulation on General Terms for the Grid Use and Electricity Supply (100/22) establishes the rules and conditions for the use of the electricity grid and provisions of electricity supply. - Strategy of energy development of the Republic of Croatia until 2030 with a look at 2050 (Official Gazette nr 25/20) represents a wide range of energy policy initiatives, which will strengthen security of energy supply, gradually reduce energy losses and increase energy efficiency, reduce dependence on fossil fuels, increase domestic production and use of renewable energy sources. - ► The Energy Act (Official Gazette nr NN 120/12, 14/14, 95/15, 102/15, 68/18) regulates measures for secure and reliable energy supply and its efficient production and use, acts determining energy policies implemented and energy development planning, performing of energy activities (on the market or as public services) and basic issues related to performing energy activities